 Publishing a blog and posting social media updates are another popular ways to expand your digital footprint.
 Every tweet you post on Twitter, every status update you publish on Facebook, and every photo you share on Instagram contributes to your digital footprint.
 The more you spend time on social networking websites, the larger your digital footprint will be.
 Even "liking" a page or a Facebook post adds to your digital footprint, since the data is saved on Facebook's servers.

 Everyone who uses the Internet has a digital footprint, so it is not something to be worried about.
 However, it is wise to consider what trail of data you are leaving behind.
-For example, remembering your digital footprint may prevent your from sending a scathing email, since the message might remain online forever.
+For example, understanding your digital footprint may prevent you from sending a scathing email, since the message might remain online forever.
 It may also lead you to be more discerning in what you publish on social media websites.
 While you can often delete content from social media sites, once digital data has been shared online, there is no guarantee you will ever be able to remove it from the Internet.

 Updated: May 26, 2014